Programs

 This Project was supported through Volunteering WA’s Volunteer Management Activity, funded by the Australian Government Department of Social Services.

-It seeks to break down barriers limiting culturally and linguistically (CaLD) community participation as volunteers in sports – focusing on newly arrived migrants (within first 5 years of migration) and youth (aged 12-18).
-We will have candid conversations to understand obstacles, then develop solutions to overcome these obstacles.
+This project focused on multicultural sporting groups associated with PANSA and broke down barriers limiting culturally and linguistically (CaLD) community participation as volunteers in sports – focusing on newly arrived migrants and youth (aged 12-18).
+We:

 We have strong role models and mentors working in our programs to encourage and guide our participants.